mdiannna/Job-description-analyser/readme.md

+# Job-description analyser

+A simple GenAI-based assistant for a PDF job description analysis, offering the chat possibility.
-# Running a LLM with langchain and FastAPI
+Built by running a LLM with langchain and FastAPI.

 Step 1: Setting Up the Environment
 First, install the necessary dependencies.

-pip install openai langchain chromadb fastapi uvicorn
+``pip install -r requirements.txt``

 Step2: Start the API server with:

-uvicorn main:app --reload
+``uvicorn main:app --reload``
-Then, test the endpoint:

-curl "http://127.0.0.1:8000/ask?question=What is an AI agent?"
+You will be asked to introduce the Gemini API key